 Northlake Nature Center: Take a walk along the trail at the Northlake Nature Center.
 I like to do this one in the morning before it’s had a chance to get seriously hot out.
 We usually stop for donuts then head out for a nice walk.
 There are a lot of beautiful places to stop and take pictures and the kids can see all sorts of local wildlife.
 Stop for a snowball on the way home, and your day will be a hit.

-Tea for two: Vianne’s tea house in old Mandeville and The English tea room in Covington both offer high tea every afternoon.
+Tea for two: The English tea room in Covington offers high tea every afternoon.
 It’s fun to dress up and go to tea with the girls.
 They even have a big basket full of hats for the kids to wear to make it that much more fancy.
 The English tea room has several fun places to take pictures also and my girls love it.

 Looking for more activities to do with the kids?
 Don’t forget our listing of Free and Cheap summer ideas.